10 More Awesome Mega Pokemon Cards

 - Great technique that damages while removing energy

 Use Mawile's fast evolution and formidable Twin Grapple to devastate foes long before they're prepared to counter.
 Even if an Active Pokemon survives the blow, they'll be losing an average of one energy a turn, often preventing any sort of retaliation!
+If you see one of these guys for sale, be sure to scoop him up to help craft a formidable Fairy deck.

 Which card do you favor?